-4. Sketch v-t and a-t graphs that correspond to the following graph.
+4. Sketch v-t and a-t graphs that correspond to this graph.

-5. Sketch v-t and a-t graphs that correspond to the following graph.
+5. Sketch v-t and a-t graphs that correspond to this graph.

 a.
 Sketch the velocity time graph for a camel slowing down at a uniform rate moving in the negative direction.